+During 2007, there was one case of Lyme Disease reported in Davis County.
+The case had multiple outdoor exposures in other states, therefore it is assumed that the disease was not acquired in Utah.

-During 2006, there were no cases of Lyme Disease reported in Davis County.
-However, 6 suspect cases were reported.
-All 6 cases were investigated and ruled out.
+Four suspect cases were reported, investigated and ruled out.